erincunningham7/project-portfolio-five/README.md

         8. Stripe wh secret

 - Scroll down to Buildpacks.
 The buildpacks will install further dependencies that are not included in the requirements.txt.
 For this project, the buildpack required is Python
+- Navigate to the deploy tab
-- From the tab above select the deploy section.
+- Click the deploy tab
-- The deployment method for this project is GitHub.
-Once selected, confirm that we want to connect to GitHub, search for the repository name, and click connect to connect the Heroku app to our GitHub code.
-- Scroll further down to the deploy section where automatic deploys can be enabled, which means that the app will update every time code is pushed to GitHub.
-Click deploy and wait for the app to be built.
-Once this is done, a message should appear letting us know that the app was successfully deployed with a view button to see the app.
+- Scroll down to 'connect to GitHub' and sign in to your Github account
+- Using the search box, find the Github repository you want to deploy and click the 'connect' button
+- Scroll down to the manual deploy section and choose the main branch
+- Click deploy

+The app should now be deployed.

 ### Creating a fork

+Forks are usually used to either propose changes to someone else's project or to use someone else's project as a base for your own website idea.

 1. Navigate to the [repository](https://github.com/erincunningham7/project-portfolio-five)
 2. In the top-right corner of the page, click the 'Fork' button and select create a fork